karimendes/yongtube/README.md

 **Features**

 - Responsive and functional search bar: Filters videos according to your search.
-- Functional sidebar: Fast access to other project pages (home: main page; playlists: page dedicated to playlists and; subscriptions: page dedicated to JYP Entertainment and Stray Kids channels).
+- Functional sidebar: Fast access to other project pages (home: main page and; playlists: page dedicated to playlists).
 - Video section: Displays videos with thumbnails and detailed descriptions.
-- External links: Connects to official YouTube channels, such as Stray Kids and JYP Entertainment.
+- External links: Connects to official YouTube channels, such as Stray Kids and JYP Entertainment, and to playlists created on YouTube for each content.
 - Adaptive design: Adjusts to different devices using responsive CSS.

 **Project structure**
 1. index.html: Main file containing the site's structure.
 2. results.html: File dedicated to filtered searches made in the search bar.
+3. playlists.html: File dedicated to playlists of each content.
-3. style.css: Style sheet responsible for the visual design.
+4. style.css: Style sheet responsible for the visual design.
-4. img/ folder: Contains images and icons used in the site.
+5. img/ folder: Contains images and icons used in the site.
-5. script.js: File containing the logic structure made for search filtering.
+6. script.js: File containing the logic structure made for search filtering.

 **Prerequisites**